 Resident Artist and Designer

-Through my practice I aim to bring colourful textile joy and meaningful enquiry together: I’ve created locally woven product ranges and interior décor informed by traditional craft industries; explored advanced sportswear and performance textiles; experimented with innovative hand and digital craft techniques; researched practices, cultures and meanings of traditional textiles; and worked with communities to share the positive power of making, using technology, craft, humour and sport as participatory tools to engage audiences.
+Through her practice Angharad aims to bring colourful textile joy and meaningful enquiry together: she has created locally woven product ranges and interior décor informed by traditional craft industries; explored advanced sportswear and performance textiles; experimented with innovative hand and digital craft techniques; researched practices, cultures and meanings of traditional textiles; and worked with communities to share the positive power of making, using technology, craft, humour and sport as participatory tools to engage audiences.

-My main area of research interest is in textile design for health, wellbeing and sustainability.
-I have led industrial and academic textile research projects in medical and sportswear applications, applying a creative, proactive approach to getting things done and an inquiring sensitivity to developing commercial, user focussed solutions.
-My recent role as Research Fellow in Clothing Longevity at Nottingham Trent University is part of a wider DEFRA / WRAP funded initiative exploring how to embed sustainable design strategies into the fashion and textiles industry.
+Angharad’s main area of research interest is in textile design for health, wellbeing and sustainability.
+She has led industrial and academic textile research projects in medical and sportswear applications, applying a creative, proactive approach to getting things done and an inquiring sensitivity to developing commercial, user focussed solutions.
+Her recent role as Research Fellow in Clothing Longevity at Nottingham Trent University is part of a wider DEFRA / WRAP funded initiative exploring how to embed sustainable design strategies into the fashion and textiles industry.